Non-Equilibrium Stratification in Supercritical CO2: Results

-By fitting the structure functions over the entire range of $q$ through the model provided by equation (\ref{sf_with_1_oscillation}), we obtain both the time decay $\tau(q)$ and the frequency $\Omega(q)$, as reported in panels (c) and (d) of Fig. \ref{fig:SF1}, respectively.
-For large wave number $q>q_p$, the time decay expressed by equation (\ref{tau_grav}) can be approximated by the classical thermal diffusive equation $\tau(q)=1/(\alpha_T q^2)$ to obtain a measurement of the fluid thermal diffusivity $\alpha_T$.
-The resulting fit is shown in panel (c) as a dark line, corresponding to a thermal diffusivity $\alpha_T=(3.9 \pm 0.1)\times 10^{-8}~\mathrm{m^2~ s^{-1}}$.
+By fitting the structure functions over the entire range of $q$ through the model provided by Equation (\ref{eq:sf_with_1_oscillation}), we obtain both the time decay $\tau(q)$ and the frequency $\Omega(q)$, as reported in panels (f) and (g) of Fig. \ref{fig:SF1}, respectively.
+For large wave number $q>q_p$, the time decay expressed by Equation (\ref{eq:tau_grav}) can be approximated by the classical thermal diffusive equation $\tau(q)=1/(\alpha_T q^2)$ to obtain a measurement of the fluid thermal diffusivity $\alpha_T$.
+The resulting fit is shown in panel (f) as a dark line, corresponding to a thermal diffusivity $\alpha_T=(3.9 \pm 0.1)\times 10^{-8}~\mathrm{m^2~ s^{-1}}$, a value reported with the vertical dashed blue line in Fig. \ref{fig:SF1}(c).
 For wave numbers $q<q_p$, the model for the time decay includes the kinematic viscosity, due to the coupling between the thermal mode and the viscous one.
-The time decay in this case can be modeled by \cite{Wu2020} $\tau(q)=2/[(\alpha_T+\nu) q^2]$ which provides an estimate of the fluid kinematic viscosity $\nu=(11.1 \pm 0.5)\times 10^{-8}~\mathrm{m^2~ s^{-1}}$, as shown with the dashed blue line in panel (a.iv).
+The time decay in this case can be modelled by \cite{Wu2020} $\tau(q)=2/[(\alpha_T+\nu) q^2]$ which provides an estimate of the fluid kinematic viscosity $\nu=(11.1 \pm 0.5)\times 10^{-8}~\mathrm{m^2~ s^{-1}}$, as shown with the dashed blue line in panel (d).

-Additionally, the fit of the SFs provides the values of the oscillating frequency for $q<q_p$, as shown in panel (d), from which one can estimate the maximum Brunt-Vaisälä frequency $\Omega_{\mathrm{max}} = (10.5 \pm 1)~\mathrm{rad~s^{-1}}$, and eventually the thermal expansion coefficient $\beta_T=\Omega^2 /(\vec{g}\cdot\vec{\nabla} T)=(0.007 \pm 0.0013)~\mathrm{K^{-1}}$.
-All the results presented until here, are coherent with those obtained in liquid binary or ternary mixtures for concentration fluctuations \cite{Croccolo_2019, garciafernandez_2019, ortizdezarate_2020}, thus confirming the possibility of extending those results to the study of temperature fluctuations in a supercritical fluid if the non equilibrium state is far enough from the critical point or a Widom line.
+Additionally, the fit of the SFs provides the values of the oscillating frequency for $q<q_p$, as shown in panel (g), from which one can estimate the maximum Brunt-Vaisälä frequency $\Omega_{\mathrm{max}} = (10.5 \pm 1)~\mathrm{rad~s^{-1}}$, and eventually the thermal expansion coefficient $\beta_T=\Omega_{\mathrm{max}}^2 /(\vec{g}\cdot\vec{\nabla} T)=(0.007 \pm 0.0013)~\mathrm{K^{-1}}$, as reported with the vertical dashed blue line in Fig. \ref{fig:SF1}(b).
+All the results presented until here are coherent with those obtained in liquid binary or ternary mixtures for concentration fluctuations \cite{Croccolo_2019, garciafernandez_2019, ortizdezarate_2020}, thus confirming the possibility of extending those results to the study of temperature fluctuations in a supercritical fluid if the non equilibrium state is far enough from the critical point or a Widom line.

-\subsection{Case 2}
+\bmhead{Case 2}